Ghazal 37, Verse 5x

 On this ghazal as a kind of unlabeled verse-sequence, see {37,1}.
 On the macaronic structure of this ghazal, with its Persian first lines and Urdu second lines, see {37,2}.

-The Persian infinitive shikastan can mean either 'to break' or 'to be broken'.
-Thus if I am 'entirely a mirror' of this state, what I reflect might be either 'brokenness' or 'breakingness'.
-And a mirror sometimes reflects reality, while it also sometimes metaphorically reveals an inner vision.
+The Persian infinitive shikastan can mean either 'to break' or 'to be broken' (see the definition above).
+Thus if the speaker is 'entirely a "whole-mirror"-possessor' of this state, what he experiences (or perhaps 'reflects') might be either 'brokenness' or 'breakingness'.

-The second line declares that what I am is an iraadah -- a desire, intention, resolve.
-And this iraadah is one formed by 'those of a world-ful of dejection'.
-This may mean, as Gyan Chand maintains, that I am a very weak, futile desire or intention, since I 'mirror' or reflect the 'brokenness' characteristic of people who are despairing and dejected.
+In the second line, the speaker declares himself to be an iraadah -- a desire, intention, resolve (see the definition above).
+And this desire/intention is one formed by 'those with/of a "whole-worldful" of dejection'.
+This may mean, as Gyan Chand maintains, that the speaker has a very weak, futile desire/intention, since he 'mirrors' or reflects the 'brokenness' characteristic of people who are despairing and dejected.

-Yet it's also possible that the desire or intention that I 'mirror' is that of 'breakingness', since it's one formed by people radically disaffected with the world.
+Yet it's also possible that the desire or intention that the speaker 'mirrors' is that of 'breakingness', since it's one formed by people radically disaffected with the world.
 Perhaps they cherish a dream of destroying the world, or themselves, or their connection with the world.
-Even if they're too melancholy to even try to achieve this intention, it's just the sort of longing that the state of the desperate lover ('I') might well embody or reflect.
+Even if they're too melancholy to even try to achieve this intention, it's just the sort of longing that the state of the desperate lover might well embody or reflect.